Table of Contents

 Who was Brutus 1?

 - Brutus was a pseudonym used by a New York Anti-Federalist who was opposed to the Constitution of America.
+Keep reading to learn more Brutus 1 facts.

 - He wrote many essays to discourage New Yorkers from accepting the Constitution because he believed that it gives too much power to the central government.